ChainsAutomation/chains/README.md

 The manager is the process that starts and stops `service` processes for chains.
 There is one manager per `node` in the chains system.

-## Reactor
+## Reactor daemon

 The reactor is the process that runs `rules`.
 For now there is There is, for now, only one reactor in a chains system, it runs on the "master" node.

-## Orchestrator
+## Orchestrator daemon

-The orchestrator reads the centrally stored configuration for each `service` and tells managers on each node what configuration to apply to `services` they start.
+The orchestrator reads the centrally stored configuration for each `service`, and tells managers on each node what configuration to apply to `services` they start.
 It also monitors the health of the system by watching heartbeats for all processes.
 There is only one orchestrator running in a chains system, like the reactor it runs on the "master" node.

 # The `chains` command line application